Ayushr01/Ayushr01/README.md

-- 👋 Hi, I’m @Ayushr01
+- 👋 Hi, I’m Ayush
-- 👀 I’m interested in ...BlockChain
+- 👀 I’m interested in ... nothing
 - 🌱 I’m currently learning ...
-DSA
+Failures
 - 💞️ I’m looking to collaborate on ...
-BLOCKCHAIN
-- 📫 How to reach me ... email-ayushunofficial1@gmail.com
+Let's see

 <!---
 Ayushr01/Ayushr01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.